phoenixfan86/fsbox/src/mods/minecraft/sophisticated-backpacks.md

 ---
+title: "Sophisticated Backpacks - download mod for"
-title: "Sophisticated Backpacks - скачати мод"
+title_ua: "Sophisticated Backpacks - скачати мод"
+description: "The Sophisticated Backpacks mod features upgraded and highly customizable backpacks designed for convenient carrying of items.
+Backpacks are available in several tiers, each offering increased capacity and support for additional upgrades that improve functionality."
 mod_name: "Sophisticated Backpacks"
 game: "Minecraft"
 game_collection: "/mods/minecraft"